-AES TYPE Select the protocol for the AES encryption using PHRASE, I PEAP.
-PHRASE - One or more words you must enter to authentic sides of the connection when pairing devices.
-Phrase allo more a single word to provide enhance security.
-HEX - Allow entry of a hex code rather than words in a phrt TTLS - (Tunneled Transport Layer Security).
-802.1x restrict the Datalink layer of a network by only permitting access if a user proves their identity through the EAP (Extensible J) Protocol) mechanism.
-There are many forms of EAP, but of EAP that is most appropriate for Level 2 security is PEA EAP) and TTLS (Tunneled Transport Layer Security).
+AES TYPE Select the protocol for the AES encryption using PHRASE, HEX, TTLS, or PEAP.
+PHRASE - One or more words you must enter to authenticate both sides of the connection when pairing devices.
+Phrase allows entry of more a single word to provide enhance security.
+HEX - Allow entry of a hex code rather than words in a phrase.
+TTLS - (Tunneled Transport Layer Security).
+802.1x restricts access to the Datalink layer of a network by only permitting access to the network if a user proves their identity through the EAP (Extensible Authentication Protocol) mechanism.
+There are many forms of EAP, but the two forms of EAP that is most appropriate for Level 2 security is PEAP (Protected EAP) and TTLS (Tunneled Transport Layer Security).
 PEAP - PEAP (Protected EAP).
-PEAP is the protocol that c authentication data.
-TTLS (Tunneled Transport Layer Security)

-method of securing an 802.
-IX session within an encrypted funnel to protect credentials used for logging in.
+PEAP is the protocol that carries authentication data.
+TTLS (Tunneled Transport Layer Security).
+A method of securing an 802.1X session within an encrypted tunnel to protect credentials used for logging in.
 PEAP stands for Protected Extensible Authentication Protocol.
 PSK PASS PHRASE Preshared Key passphrase.
 PSK HEX Preshared Key hex code.
 TTLS USER User ID if using TTLS.
 TTLS PASSWORD Password if using TTLS.
 PEAP USER User ID if using PEAP security.
 PEAP PASSWORD Password if using PEAP security.